koubaki/koubaki-license/README.md

-LICENSE applies to the document itself.
+LICENSE applies to the documents themselves.